SKIN, AND CARE OF YOUR SKIN

 You will need to get naked and use a mirror if you don’t have a friend to assist you.
 For more on this excellent method, please read Black Salve on this site.

 2. Follow a complete development program, as this will help clear all cancer in the body.

 3. Limited sun exposure is not a cause of melanoma, although some websites claim it is.
 In fact, melanoma is more common on sites that are not exposed to the sun, and those who get a little sun exposure tend to have less of this cancer, although they may get more of other types of skin cancers such as basal cell carcinomas.

 Therapy.
 If you are diagnosed with melanoma, a standard development program is not sufficient to correct it!

 Please read the article entitled Cancer And Alternative Therapies, which suggests three methods that are natural and work well for it, in most cases.

 This is an unsightly rash on the face in the shape of a butterfly.
 It is fairly common in young women during pregnancy or after giving birth.
 Its cause is not clear.
 In our experience, a complete development program will take it away over a period of several months to a year.

 This stands for methicillin-resistant staphylococcus aureus.
 Stapylococcus is a common bacteria that can cause skin infections.
 MRSA is a modern type of staphylococcus infection that is resistant to most antibiotics normally used for these infections.

-Most cases of psoriasis, an itchy, scaly condition of the skin that may be a fungal infection of some kind, respond very well to nutritional balancing programs.
-Most people report that the condition goes away after a few months on a nutritional balancing program.
+Most cases of psoriasis, an itchy, scaly condition of the skin that may be a fungal infection of some kind, respond very well to development programs.
+Most people report that the condition goes away after a few months on a development program.
 The use of the near infrared lamp sauna and coffee enemas is very helpful for it.